glouppe/info8002-large-scale-data-systems/lecture8.md

         - Primary tells secondaries to do the same.
         - Primary replies to client to *retry on next chunk*.
 - If a record append fails at any replica, the client has to retry the operation.
-    - Replicas of same chunk may contain may not be bytewise identical!
+    - Replicas of same chunk may not be bytewise identical!

 ---